what are Grandparent Rights?

 - Visitation with the grandparent would not interfere with the parent-child relationship

-A grandparent visitation proceeding does not give the grandparents any rights relating to the child other than the right to have the child visit with them.
+A grandparent visitation case does not give the grandparents any rights relating to the child other than the right to have the child visit with them.
 If grandparents want decision-making rights with regard to the child, they would have to try for custody of the child.

 Third Party Custody